azkaban/azkaban/docs/containerization-design.rst

 Noisy-neighbor Issues (No resource Isolation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Azkaban’s Job Type model allows users to inject arbitrary code on the executor.
-It is easy to write a jobtype that consumes an unfair share of resources (Compute, Memory or Storage) which may overwhelm the executor server;
+It is easy to write a job that consumes an unfair share of resources (Compute, Memory or Storage) which may overwhelm the executor server;
 thereby causing noisy-neighbor issues.